OfficeDev/script-lab-2017/TRANSLATING.md

 <a id="improve"></a>
 ## Improve an existing translation

 If you would like to improve an existing translation, e.g. correct a typing error or suggest a better wording, then just open the corresponding existing language files and do your changes.
-Please note, that if you would like to modify the manifest, you should do the change in all 4 files.
+Please note, that when modifying one of the manifest files, you should also do the change in the 3 other files.

 >Example: you discovered an error in the translation to *German* for the *client part*.
 Then open the file `german.ts` from the folder `src/client/app/strings` and do the change.

 <a id="testing"></a>
 ## Testing your translation

+You should test your translations locally before
 <a id="translations"></a>
 ## Script Lab languages